The MEDIACTION project (henceforth MEDIACTION) includes a short-term online course

 (including in the area of disinformation and hybrid threats) under the aegis of the Global

-Challenges Summer School (organized by Iscte – University Institute of Lisbon) will also be live
+Challenges Summer School (organized by Iscte – University Institute of Lisbon) also took place.

 In addition to these lessons, we’ve also compiled a toolbox with a series of different projects